How to save money when traveling Europe?

 You’ll save money, and if you get lost or go to the wrong station, you won’t have to pay extra.

-For example, buying a metro pass a day for 3 central zones is only 14.50 euros in Paris.
+For example, buying a one-day metro pass for 3 central zones is only 14.50 euros in Paris.
 Meanwhile, the minimum metro ticket is 1.90 euros already.
 So if you travel a lot all day, you should buy a metro pass at train stations.

 9. Take the night bus when traveling between cities